JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

     - 600g marinated broiler fillet
     - 2 yellow onions
     - 2 red paprika peppers
-    - 200g drained pineapple pieces
+    - 200-300g drained pineapple pieces
     - 200g Royal Blue blue cheese (or other not too neutral)
     - 400g whipping cream
     - 2 eggs
-    - 400g grated very neutral cheddar
+    - 400g grated neutral young cheddar

 **Filling Instructions:**

 1. Cut broiler fillet into small pieces and sautee until half of the moisture has evaporated.
 2. Add finely diced onions and red peppers and continue sauteeing for 5 minutes.
 3. Move everything from the pan to a big bowl and mix with diced pineapple and blue cheese.
-4. Mix whipping cream with eggs and mix into the bowl.
+4. Mix whipping cream with eggs and add everything into the bowl.
 5. Once the crust has been cooked for 10 minutes, add the filling into the crust and cook for another 20 minutes or until golden brown at 200°C.

 ## Bolognese